casparderksen/docker-wildfly/README.md

 This projects packages and configures Wildfly 15 in a Docker image.
 The goal of this project is to run JEE8/MicroProfile based microservices in containers that are secure by default and respect [Twelve-Factor App](http://12factor.net) principles.
 When the container starts, it must be fully configured without baking secrets into the image.

 Wildfly is configured in standalone mode, since clustering should be managed from the container orchestrator and not some JEE domain.

+For fast startup, Wildfly is configured at build time, with references to dummy credentials and a self signed certificate.
+At run time, credential stores are regenerated with actual secrets from the environment.
+The self-signed certificate can be replaced with a bind mount.

 # Building the images